Oven Spring: A Guide On How It Works

 These breads do like a bit of oven spring, but do not tend to call for any steam to be added to the oven.

 In these breads the fat and sugar they contain in the dough will increase the temperature that the crust needs to form.
-This naturally creates oven spring without the need to add steam.
+This naturally slows down the rate of gelatisation on the surface without the need to add steam.

 How to change the volume of oven spring

-When you start moving from a beginner bread baker to learning more advanced bread baking changing the qualities of bread recipes is a skill you will likely want to learn.
+When you start moving from a beginner bread baker to more advanced bread baking, changing the qualities of bread recipes is a skill you will likely want to learn.